tausif1337/rickandmorty-graphql/README.md

 # 📱 React Native GraphQL App - Beginner's Guide

 Welcome!
-This is a simple React Native app that shows characters from the TV show "Rick and Morty".
+This is a **SIMPLE** React Native app that shows characters from the TV show "Rick and Morty".

+**✨ SIMPLIFIED FOR ABSOLUTE BEGINNERS:**
+- ✅ Uses only basic React concepts (useState, Context)
+- ✅ No complex reactive variables or advanced patterns
+- ✅ Every line of code is explained with comments
+- ✅ Clean, easy-to-follow code structure
+- ✅ Step-by-step explanations throughout

 Even if you've never programmed before, this guide will help you understand how everything works!

 ## 🎯 What This App Does

 This app lets you:
 - **Browse characters** from Rick and Morty
-- **Search** for specific characters by name
-- **Favorite** characters you like (click the heart ❤️)
 - **Navigate** between pages of characters (Previous/Next buttons)
+- **View character details** including name, image, status, and species

 ## 📚 Table of Contents